LukeNgirubiu/MMT/README.md

 ### MMT
-MMT is a mobile application that **extracts Mpesa transactions from text messages**, gives totals on every category of transactions **(Recieved, Sent, Paid, Withdrawal, Buying Airtime, and Balance Checking)**, provides the most recent transactions both generally and for each category of transactions, **create csv and xlsx** for viewing and sharing.
+MMT is a mobile application that **extracts Mpesa transactions from text messages**, gives totals on every category of transactions **(Recieved, Sent, Paid, Withdrew, Bought Airtime, and Checked Balance)**, provides the most recent transactions both generally and for each category of transactions, **create csv and xlsx** for viewing and sharing.
  The sharable file is available On both xlsx and csv formats.
  For viewing, a csv is provide.
 To view the spreadsheet you are expected to have an app installed that has the capability of opening and reading .csv documents.